-We and the Underwriter intend to enter into an underwriting agreement with respect to the shares being offered.
-Subject to certain conditions, pursuant to the Underwriter agrees to purchase the number of shares indicated in the following table.
+We and the Underwriter intend to enter into an underwriting agreement with respect to the Shares and Series A Preferred Shares being offered.
+Subject to certain conditions, pursuant to the Underwriter agrees to purchase the number of Shares and Series A Preferred Shares indicated in the following table.

-Number

-Underwriter of Shares
+Underwriter Number of Shares Number of Series A Preferred Shares

-A.G.P./Alliance Global Partners, a unit of Euro Pacific Capital, Inc
+A.G.P./Alliance Global Partners

 Total

-The underwriting agreement will provide that the obligations of the Underwriter to purchase the shares included in this offering are subject to approval of legal matters by counsel and to other conditions.
-The Underwriter is obligated to purchase all the shares (other than those covered by the Underwriter's over-allotment option to purchase additional shares described below) if it purchases any of the shares.
+The underwriting agreement will provide that the obligations of the Underwriter to purchase the Shares and Series A Preferred Shares included in this offering are subject to approval of legal matters by counsel and to other conditions.
+The Underwriter is obligated to purchase all of the Shares (other than those covered by the Underwriter's over-allotment option to purchase additional Shares (described below) if it purchases any of the Shares and all of the Series A Preferred Shares, if it purchases any of the Series A Preferred Shares.

-Shares sold by the Underwriter to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
-Any shares sold by the Underwriter to securities dealers may be sold at a discount from the initial public offering price not to exceed \$ per share.
-If all the shares are not sold at the initial offering price, the Underwriter may change the offering price and the other selling terms in agreement with the Company.
+Shares sold by the Underwriter to the public will initially be offered at the initial public offering price per Share of \$.
+Series A Preferred Shares sold by the Underwriter to the public will initially be offered at the initial public offering price per Series A Preferred Share of \$.
+Any Shares or Series A Preferred Shares sold by the Underwriter to securities dealers may be sold at a discount from the initial public offering price not to exceed \$ per Share and \$ per Series A Preferred Share.
+If all the Shares and Series A Preferred Shares are not sold at their respective initial offering prices, the Underwriter may change the offering prices and the other selling terms in agreement with the Company.